 We take an expansive view of student success, realizing that success on both the academic and non-academic fronts impact and inform each other.
 We use this understanding to guide our approach to the various programs and initiatives within our diverse portfolio.

-Deneb STARS (Sustaining Talented Academically Recognized Students) is an invitation-only program that provides you with support during your four years at WashU.
-Deneb STARS forms a cohort-based community for low-income and first generation students.
-The program also helps develop leaders within and beyond the Deneb STARS community.
-We work closely with the Office of Undergraduate Admissions to identify and recruit a diverse and talented class of Deneb STARS each year.
+Taylor Stars is an invitation-only community that provides you with support during your four years at WashU.
+Taylor Stars forms a cohort-based community for low-income and first generation students.
+The program also helps develop leaders within and beyond the Taylor Stars community.
+We work closely with the Office of Undergraduate Admissions to identify and recruit a diverse and talented class of Taylor Stars each year.

-The Early Arrival Program is an annual orientation program designed specifically for first-year students joining the Deneb STARS community.
+The annual orientation program designed specifically for first-year students joining the Taylor Stars community.
 Alongside the Student Leadership Corps and Office for Student Success staff, you’ll participate in a variety of activities focused on facilitating a seamless and fun transition on to campus.
-Programming will include team-building activities, student panels, dinners with peers, faculty and staff, and presentations from Campus Life, Student Financial Services, and other offices you may engage with throughout your time here.
+Programming will include team-building activities, student panels, dinners with peers, bonding time with your peer-mentor, faculty and staff, and information on how to access resources and opportunities across campus throughout your time here.

 Student Success Resources